 k.
 Signed authorization to dispense Medication, if applicable;

-While not required, best business practice encourages providers to complete a Medication Incident Report if there is any problem when dispensing medication you have received permission to dispense.
+While not required, best business practice encourages providers to complete a Medication Incident Report if there is any problem when dispensing medication.

 l.
 Signed authorization to obtain emergency medical care;